Drakulix/zwreec/README.md

 _Edit the above line to compile different twee adventures._

 Then you can run `./CurrentStatus.z8` with your favorite Z-Code interpreter.

+For more information on supported Twee functions see [this wiki site](https://github.com/Drakulix/zwreec/wiki/Supported-Twee-Features).

 ## Using zwreec as a library